 Remainder bookshops sprung up slapdash like daffodils in spring only to wither as quickly.
 It seemed as though every book ever published was available somewhere in Oxford at that time.

 And, of course, the Mecca of the trade.
-Basil Blackwell’s, still owned by the founder’s family, which threatened to ram the city with bookshops.
+Basil Blackwell’s, still owned until recently by the founder’s family, which at times in its history had threatened to ram the city with bookshops.
 It had a military bearing and waged a war on several fronts.
 Its gargantuan headquarters were at one end of Broad Street leaning against the Weston Library and dug in just as deep, prepared as though for battlefield skirmish.
-The Norrington Room, the biggest book room in the world, is its bookish bunker, a war room trench tunnelled deep under Trinity College; clearly its dimensions are based on the battlefield at Agincourt (and each St. Crispin’s Day the current Mr. Blackwell will charge the French still by donating apparently a hefty part of his dividend to UKIP).
-Sprawling the length of the Broad were Blackwell’s reconnaissance satellites, which sold new books only.
+The Norrington Room, the biggest commercial book bunker in the world, is a war room trench tunnelled deep under Trinity College; clearly its dimensions are based on the battlefield at Agincourt (and each St. Crispin’s Day the current Mr. Blackwell will charge the French by donating a hefty part of his dividend to UKIP).
+Sprawling the length of the Broad were Blackwell’s reconnaissance satellites and these sold new books only.
 Parker’s on the opposite side of the road to the main shop was select and precise, its shoes polished to cater for Blackwell’s library clientele.
 The paperback shop defied martial law and curfew, and opened dangerously late into the early evening.
 The children’s outpost further down, its recruiting office, was not as avuncular as it might be; it was designed, of course, for anyone but children.
 (Grandmother and great aunts buy most children’s books, only booksellers know that.)
 But the jewel of Blackwell’s military machine, for me at least, was the music shop in Holywell Street which whiled away many of my hours each week, a musical slot machine that I fed with much of my grant money.
 I would ricochet around its vinyl stash, and, three to the bar, sashay round its second-hand sheet music which curled its basement mezzanine like an interminable Chopin Waltz.
 The music department today is a melee of excellence, specialist knowledge and unbelievable service: it is hard to imagine that there is a better shop in the whole of Britain.
 Second-hand stock was housed in the main shop on the top floor.
 Its buying policy for used books was insane.
-You were made to queue and wait whilst their two buyers interrogated the books as though at court marshal.
+You were made to queue and wait whilst their two buyers interrogated the books as though at court martial.
 They paid by the footnote.
 A fortune could be made with recently published heavyweight opus, and I had no idea how they got to make much money out of the transaction; its philosophy could be traced perhaps back to tenth century almshouses, its design to keep impoverished students fed.
 Blackwell’s had also an antiquarian bookshop housed out of Oxford.
-The manor house in Fyfield was heavy duty and not for the faint-hearted; it was where aquatint aristocracy gambled its inheritance on copperplate and tooled leather binding.
+The manor house in Fyfield was heavy duty and not for the faint-hearted; it was where the nouveau aquatint aristocracy gambled its inheritance on copperplate and tooled leather binding.

 In my youth its entrance was as a grand vestibule as auspicious as a railway station once was and as solemn as the bank manager’s waiting room; all was hushed reverence as a welter of staff pilfered the filing cabinets to locate details of your account.
 To open a Blackwell’s account was a rite of passage in your University life, second perhaps to acceptance as a member of the Bodleian Library.
-The only book I ever took on account was A. J. P. Taylor’s wonderful book on the Hapsburg Empire, Bismarck and German unification, his clipped style and roving eye elevated otherwise dreary tales of diplomatic and military middle Europe to flights of imagination.
-I made such a hash of settling the account that I was too ashamed to use it again, proof that I was destined never to be a Bismarck.
+The only book I ever took on account was A J P Taylor’s wonderful book on the Hapsburg Empire, Bismarck and German unification, his clipped style and roving eye elevated otherwise dreary tales of diplomatic and military middle Europe to flights of imagination.
+I made such a hash of settling the account that I was too ashamed to use it again, proof that I was destined never to be a future Bismarck.

-One other feature of this landscape is the book fair, which has all but disappeared.
-Routinely a motley troop of specialist dealers assembled in village halls dotted around Oxford or inside the city’s posh hotel foyers: the less cerebral Provincial Booksellers Fairs Association, the more venerable Antiquarian Booksellers’ Association that would meet at the Randolph Hotel.
-To join the ABA was as demanding as MENSA; but once accepted, a member was expected to dress like a quarter bound folio edition with bow tie and a shirt cut from marbled endpaper.
-The Association’s members had probably been school prefects and first team rugby players who, removed from their school greenhouse of promise and ill-prepared to be potted on into the real world garden outside, had bolted like lettuce left in the ground until late September.
+One other feature of this landscape was the book fair, which has all but disappeared.
+Routinely a motley troop of specialist dealers assembled in village halls dotted around Oxford or inside the city’s posh hotel foyers: the less cerebral Provincial Booksellers Fairs Association, the more venerable Antiquarian Booksellers’ Association which would meet at the Randolph Hotel.
+To join the ABA was as demanding as MENSA.
+Once accepted, a member was expected to dress like a quarter bound folio edition with bow tie and a shirt cut from marbled endpaper.
+The Association’s members had probably been school prefects and first team rugby players who, removed from their school greenhouse of promise and ill-prepared to be potted on into the world outside, had bolted like lettuce left in the ground until late September.
 To a man they all took to drink.
 They had immense corporations decorated with pocket watches and chains.
 They knew who Jorrocks and Samuel Richardson were, and were usually so dotty or half-cut that they assumed everybody else did too.
 The death of the Royal Mail and of its printed matter rate (the specialist book dealer sold often from mail order catalogue), as well as their bibulous aspect, killed off many of these booksellers.
 Nonetheless it is only antiquarian books that have held their value over the decades, unlike most other second-hand books whose financial worth nosedives by the hour.

 Forty years later and Oxford is denuded of this myriad of bookshops.
-The second-hand book world now resembles hyper-inflationary Weimar Germany: a wheelbarrow of books cannot be traded even for a loaf of bread.
+The second-hand book world now resembles hyper-inflationary Weimar Germany in reverse: a wheelbarrow of books cannot be traded even for a loaf of bread.
 Apart from a specialist shop in St Aldate’s, the charity shops which feast off donations and enjoy free labour and rate relief, and Blackwell’s, there is only one second-hand bookshop in Oxford left, 2018, and that sells all sorts else as well.
 Aptly called The Last Bookshop, its name is a self-conscious skit on the state of its commercial milieu.

 The internet is probably the main cause for this decline, although I am not so sure we should credit it with every change in society.
 Sometimes a coiled string will unravel of its own accord.
 The book itself has come to represent something different to its previous life.
 Indeed the book is a parody of its former worth.